Stewart Ford: Career

 Ford studied printing in London when he was 20.
 Afterwards, he went back to Edinburgh and started in business for himself.
 He had a career as a printer, publisher and then a financial services entrepreneur.

 On 26 May 2015, it was announced that Ford had been fined a record £75 million by the Financial Conduct Authority (FCA).
 The FCA fine is in connection with the alleged mis-selling of £475 million of "death bonds", wrongly encouraging buyers to believe that they were entitled to tax-free ISAs.
-Ford is counter-suing the FCA for £370 million, claiming that the closure of Keydata was "politically motivated", that the company was a "highly successful" one with nearly £3 billion of assets under management, and that his reputation had sufferered "grievous and irreparable" harm.
+Ford is counter-suing the FCA for £370 million, claiming that the closure of Keydata was "politically motivated", that the company was a "highly successful" one with nearly £3 billion of assets under management, and that his reputation had suffered "grievous and irreparable" harm.

 According to Ford, the one-day Upper Tribunal case management hearing for his challenge to the FCA's decision to fine him £75 million has been set for 23 September 2015.

 The decision of the Upper Tribunal was handed down on 6 November 2018 with Judge Berner finding for the Respondent (the FCA) and accepting their request to increase the fine to £76 million.